truongsonghiep/journey-to-the-west/chapter-066.md

 Opening wide his eyes and leaping up, Pilgrim saw that it was the Day Sentinel. *"You clumsy deity!"*shouted Pilgrim. *"Where have you been all this time lusting after your bloody offerings?
 You haven't shown up to answer your roll call, and yet you dare come to disturb me today!
 Stick out your shanks, and let old Monkey give you a couple of strokes of my rod—just to relieve my boredom!"*

 Bowing hurriedly, the sentinel said, *"Great Sage, you are the joyous immortal among men.
 How could you be bored?
 By the decree of the Bodhisattva, all of us are to give secret protection to the Tang Monk.
 We thus work with the local spirits and the like, not daring to leave him at all.
 That's why we have not come to see you.
 How could you blame us instead?"*

-“If you‟re giving him protection,"* said Pilgrim, *"tell me where has that monsterspirit imprisoned my master, the Constellations, the guardians, the protectors of monasteries, and the rest of them?
+*"If you're giving him protection,"* said Pilgrim, *"tell me where has that monsterspirit imprisoned my master, the Constellations, the guardians, the protectors of monasteries, and the rest of them?
 What sort of suffering are they enduring now?"*

-“Your master and your brothers,"* replied the sentinel, *"are all hanging in the corridor by the side of the treasure hall, while the Constellations have heen herded into the underground cellar to suffer there.
-We haven‟t had any news from you for these two days.
+*"Your master and your brothers,"* replied the sentinel, *"are all hanging in the corridor by the side of the treasure hall, while the Constellations have heen herded into the underground cellar to suffer there.
+We haven't had any news from you for these two days.
 Only when we saw just now that the monster-spirit had captured some divine dragons, a turtle, and a snake, and sent these, too, into the cellar did we realize that they were warriors fetched here by the Great Sage.
 Your humble deity came especially to find you.
 The Great Sage must not grow weary.
-You must go again quickly to seek help."* When he heard these words, Pilgrim began to shed tears as he said to the sentinel, “At this moment,
-I'm ashamed to go up to Heaven,
+You must go again quickly to seek help."*

+When he heard these words, Pilgrim began to shed tears as he said to the sentinel, *"At this moment, I'm ashamed to go up to Heaven,
 I'm embarrassed to go down to the seas.
 I dread the Bodhisattva's queries;
 I'm sad to see the Buddha's jade mien.
 Those who had been taken captive just now were Turtle, Snake, and the Five Dragon sages of Patriarch Zhenwu.
 I have no other place to go for help.
-What am I to do?"* Smiling, the sentinel said, *"Please do not worry, Great Sage.
+What am I to do?"*

+Smiling, the sentinel said, *"Please do not worry, Great Sage.
 Your humble deity can think of another powerful army which, if you succeed in bringing it here, will certainly subdue this monster.
 Just now, the Great Sage went to Wudang of the South Jambūdvīpa Continent.
 Well, this army is also stationed at the same continent, in the city of Bincheng on the Xuyi Mountain, what is now called Sizhou.
-Located there is the Preceptor of State-King Bodhisattva, who has vast magic powers.
+Located there is the
+Preceptor of State-King Bodhisattva, who has vast magic powers.
 Under his tutelage is a disciple of his by the name of Prince Little Zhang.
 He has in his service also four great divine warriors, who brought to submission in years past the Lady Water Mother.
 If you go there now in person and ask for his kind assistance, I am certain that the fiend will be captured and your master rescued."*

 Delighted, Pilgrim said, *"You go back to protect my master and Don't let him be harmed.
-Let old Monkey go for help."* Mounting his cloud somersault, Pilgrim left the fiend's place and headed straight for the Xuyi Mountain.
+Let old Monkey go for help."*

+Mounting his cloud somersault, Pilgrim left the fiend's place and headed straight for the Xuyi Mountain.
 He arrived there in less than a day.
 As he stared at it carefully, it was a marvelous place indeed!

 To the south it's near river fords;
 To the north, it presses on the River Huai;
 To the east it reaches the sea coast;